 Document Style and Formatting: Submit electronically in a clean MS Word (.doc or .docx) format.
 Do not justify margins, or apply automatic hyphenation of words, or add pagination, or insert headers/footers or line/page breaks.
 Use double-spacing, 12-point Times New Roman font, with one inch-margins on all sides.
 Only one space after punctuations and “US” as adjective and full term when used as noun.

 Scholarly Articles: Not to exceed 8,000 words including tables, endnotes and references.
-Include 6-8 Key Terms and an Abstract of 100 words or less that summarizes approach for library reference.
+Include 6-8 keywords (in both English and Spanish) and an abstract of 100 words or less.

 Commentary/Reflection Articles: Not to exceed 4,000 words including endnotes.
-Include an Abstract not exceeding 75 words, with 3-4 Key Terms.
+Include an abstract, not exceeding 75 words, and 3-4 keywords (in both English and Spanish.